 Reportedly based on an idea Alfred Hitchcock had about a chase in a car factory where the hero has a car assembled around him and allows him to drive off.

-The film, in true Spielberg fashion, is filled with virtuoso setpieces, including the Batman Cold Open showing off how the Precrime cops work (including the conductor-esque way Anderton scrubs the images for clues), the mall chase with Anderton pulling along a weakened and frightened Agatha (who in turn uses her abilities to evade the cops), and the confrontation between Anderton and Crow.
+The film, in true Spielberg fashion, is filled with virtuoso setpieces, including the Batman Cold Open showing off how the Precrime cops work (including the musical conductor-esque way Anderton scrubs the images for clues), the mall chase with Anderton pulling along a weakened and frightened Agatha (who in turn uses her abilities to evade the cops), and the confrontation between Anderton and Crow.

 Towards the end of the film, when Anderson is in jail, his wife finds out that he's innocent and calmly walks into the prison and tells the guard that she will be having a talk with her husband.
 When the guard asks how she bypassed security, she plops her husband's surgically-removed eyes in front of him.